 The Common Application includes several areas such as personal information, educational information, standardized test information, family information, academic honors, extracurricular information, work experiences, short answer essay, personal essay, and even a criminal history.
 The short answer essay is typically not a big issue with most students, but the personal essay is where the anxiety arises.
 In addition, some colleges will ask for a supplemental essay that complements the personal essay.

 How can we simplify this process for homeschoolers?
 Well, it really is quite simple.
-Even if the topic is absolutely bizarre, with the right tools a student can face down this essay with victory.
+Even if the topic is absolutely bizarre, with the right tools a student can face down this essay with a victory.
 These tools are simple and just include preparation, practice, and these few pointers:

 1) Follow the basic rules for writing an essay.
 Think through your reasons or examples and try to formulate a plan or even outline.
 Remember the rule of thumb for an essay is a basic 5 paragraphs including an introduction and a conclusion with 2 or 3 examples.